 The typical asking rate per listing is in the $40's per square foot per year.
-The Core-Columbia region is going through a an increase in rates.
-In the last 3 months, the median rate increased $2 per sqft per year.
-That's a 5% rise in rent.
+The Core-Columbia region is experiencing a a rise in rates.
+In the last 3 months, the median rate went up $2 per sqft per year.
+That's a 3% rise in rent.

-Compared to the rest of the San Diego market, the Core-Columbia region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the San Diego market, the Core-Columbia region has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 671 listings have come on the market, so you'll want to check back regularly for new listings.
-About 11% of the office spaces in the Core-Columbia are subleases, so you might be able to find a shorter term or below market rent.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 671 listings have been posted online, so you'll want to check back regularly for new listings.
+About 9% of the listings in the Core-Columbia are subleases, so you will probably have to consider a longer term lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 8,630 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this market are close to 20 floors.
+Even though the median size is 8,930 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are approximately 20 floors.
 Most buildings in this region were built in 1980 and are Class B.

-This region is fairly equally mixed residential and commercial.
-Information is the dominant industry in this region.
-Commute by bike is the most popular way to get to work amongst Core-Columbia folk.
+This market is fairly equally mixed residential and commercial.
+Information is the dominant industry in this area.
+Commute by bike is the most popular way to get to work amongst Core-Columbia occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Core-Columbia.